esoterra/warg.io/README.md

 ### Bytecode Alliance Registries SIG

-`warg` is a Bytecode Alliance project within the [Registries SIG]().
-Instructions for joining the meetings and reading our minutes can be found [here](https://github.com/bytecodealliance/meetings/tree/main/sig-registries).
+`warg` is a Bytecode Alliance project within the [Packaging SIG](https://github.com/bytecodealliance/meetings/tree/main/SIG-Packaging).
+Instructions for joining the meetings and reading our minutes can be found [here](https://github.com/bytecodealliance/meetings/tree/main/SIG-Packaging).

 ### Zulip